openapi-ts/openapi-typescript/packages/openapi-typescript/CONTRIBUTING.md

 - Adding a CLI option that changes the entire output

 For most PRs, **snapshot tests can be avoided.** But for scenarios similar to the ones mentioned, they can ensure everything is working as expected.

+## Troubleshooting

+### When I run tests, it’s not picking up my changes

+Be sure to run `pnpm run build` to build the project.
+Most tests actually test the **compiled JS**, not the source TypeScript.
+It’s recommended to run `pnpm run dev` as you work so changes are always up-to-date.

+### I get an obscure error when testing against my schema

+Be sure your schema passes [Redocly lint](https://redocly.com/docs/cli/commands/lint/).
+Remember this library requires already-validated OpenAPI schemas, so even subtle errors will throw.